 - 1. All equipment shall be manufactured by Johnson Controls. - 2.
 Control and Annunciator Panels - a.
-All displays and annunciators shall be the Info Alarm display. - b.
-Location of control panel The fire alarm control panel (FACP) shall be located at the primary entry point to be used by the Blacksburg Volunteer Fire Department (BVFD) or in an electrical room.
-If the FACP is located in an electrical room, a Remote Command Center shall be provided at the primary entry point to be used by the Blacksburg Volunteer Fire Department.
-The University will provide this information to the A/E after consultation with the BVFD. - c.
+All displays and annunciators shall be the Info alarm display. - b.
+Location of control panel The fire alarm control panel (FACP) shall be located at the primary entry point to be used by the local fire department or in an electrical room.
+If the FACP is located in an electrical room, a remote command center shall be provided at the primary entry point to be used by the local fire department.
+The University will provide this information to the A/E after consultation with the local fire department. - c.
 Remote annunciator panels shall only be used where two or more fire department response points are clearly identified.
 Otherwise, the main control panel or remote command center is all that is needed. - d.
 The FACP shall be used to control pre-action sprinkler systems.
 The panel must be UL listed or FM approved for this function. - e.
 Maximum mounting height of FACP shall be 75 inches above finished floor to the top of the 4100 panel. - f.
 Max limitation on power supplies The design load placed on the power supply shall not exceed sixty percent of the power supply capacity. - g.
 Individual signal circuits shall not exceed sixty percent of the card capacity.
-For voice systems this assumes that all speakers are tapped at their maximum wattage, which is currently 2 watts. - h.
-Location of secondary panels All secondary panels for the fire alarm system shall be located either in electrical closets or in public spaces where they are readily accessible. - i.
-All batteries associated with the fire alarm system shall be no more than three months old (based on the date code on the battery) at the time of system acceptance. - j.
-Batteries serving the FACP but installed in separate cabinets shall be located adjacent to the FACP and no higher than 3 feet above the floor. - k.
-Emergency power Where a generator is present, the FACP and all secondary panels shall be tied to the emergency circuit, and batteries shall also be provided, sized per NFPA 72 requirements.
-Where there is no generator, batteries shall be provided and sized per NFPA 72 requirements as the secondary power source.
+For voice systems this assumes that all speakers are tapped at their maximum wattage, which is currently 2 watts.